-The Board of Directors of Clean TeQ Holdings Limited ("The Company") is responsible for the corporate governance of the consolidated entity.
+The Board of Directors of Clean TeQ Holdings Limited ('Company or 'Clean TeQ') is responsible for the corporate governance of the Consolidated Entity.
 The Board guides and monitors the business and affairs of the Company on behalf of the shareholders by whom they are elected and to whom they are accountable.
+This corporate governance statement is current as at the reporting date, and has been approved by the Board.